ClickHouse/clickhouse-docs/docs/en/cloud/reference/architecture.md

 ## Storage backed by object store
 - Virtually unlimited storage
-- No need to manually shard data
+- No need to manually share data
 - Significantly lower price point for storing data, especially data that is accessed less frequently

 ## Compute